 The Georgia College Middle School Band Camp

 The GC Middle School Band Camp offers middle school students the opportunity to get a head start on the new school year by performing with small ensembles, a Symphonic Band, participating in master classes and having lots of musical fun.
-This camp is designed to be musically intensive, but at the same time allow time for the students to participate in camp recreational activities.
-The students will be well supervised and will be taught by master middle school teachers from around the state.
+One of the strengths of this camp is creativity.
+For the last two years the camp band has created one or more arrangements of their own.
+This creation is completed through the use of audiation, improvisation and simple folk songs.
+We encourage our campers to express themselves musically through this project.

 For registration questions, please contact Continuing Education at 478-445-5277 or by email at: firstname.lastname@example.org